Ruslan-B/AR.Drone/README.md

 ## AR.Drone

-AR.Drone 2.0 C# .NET/Mono library for controlling, video acquisition and decoding.
+The AR.Drone 2.0 controlling library for C#/.NET and Mono, with video support.

 ## Dependencies